Find out who is who at NESS

 Born in Dundee, Gordon trained at the city's Ninewells Hospital.
 Moving to Aberdeen in 1989, he retired as Head of Service for NHS Grampian's Audiology Services in March 2020.
 Gordon has worked in most aspects of Audiology but latterly mainly worked in Paediatric Audiology.

 Susan works as part of our fundraising team based in Aberdeen.
 Susan’s past roles have been in the newspaper publishing industry, in marketing and customer service.
-I am delighted to be working in a new role at NESS, helping Lynn with the organisation of events and fundraising initiatives.
+I am delighted to be working in a new role at NESS, helping Lorraine with the organisation of events and fundraising initiatives.

 Dianne is part of the Fieldwork team which delivers NESS' Core Services.
 As a registered Social Worker, she offers assessment, information and support to people living with serious sensory loss in Moray.